Size Scaling Law for Radiation Losses of Modes in Photonic Crystal Surface Emitting Devices: Introduction

 The core structure of a typical photonic crystal surface emitting device is illustrated in Fig.~\ref{fig:PC_IMAG}.
 A PhC slab is sandwiched between cladding layers.
 In the direction perpendicular to the wafer plane ($z$-axis), a PCSEL is essentially a slab waveguide, with the optical mode confined around the PhC layer and the gain region, but within the wafer plane ($x$-$y$ plane), the ``laser cavity'' in a PCSEL is exceptional: although the optical field extends laterally within the wafer plane, it is not necessarily confined by reflective boundaries at the device edges.
 Instead, the optical confinement arises by itself near the $\Gamma$-point of the photonic band, where the group velocity $v_g$ approaches zero.
 Such resonance mode radiates both to the surface-emitting wave (denoted $\alpha_\perp$ in the figure) and to the device edge (denoted $\alpha_\parallel$)\cite{RN50,RN54}.
 For typical PCSEL applications, the surface radiation constitutes the desired output, whereas the edge radiation contributes to optical losses.
 The total cavity loss, which includes both the surface and the edge radiation components, governs the lasing gain threshold and the optical efficiency.

 Understanding the relationship of the surface ($\alpha_\perp$) and the edge radiation ($\alpha_\parallel$) losses with respect to the device size $L$ is essential for estimating the device performance.
 As the device size increases, the surface radiation loss asymptotically approaches a constant value, especially zero for bound states in the continuum (BIC)\cite{RN54}, whereas the edge radiation loss approaches zero\cite{RN451,RN419,RN224}.
-Most prior studies on the modeling and designing PCSEL structures have focused primarily on the surface radiation\cite{RN151,changPhotonicCrystalSurface2024,Lang:25}.
+Most prior studies on the modeling and designing of PCSEL structures have focused primarily on surface radiation\cite{RN151,changPhotonicCrystalSurface2024,Lang:25}.
 It is intuitive but implicitly assumed that the boundary effect and edge radiation should reduce faster than that of the surface radiation and should be negligible for large area PCSELs.
 Although the finite size effect of a PCSEL device has been studied in some previous works\cite{RN54}, the criteria for this assumption have never been examined in any publication to the best of our knowledge.
-A recent study\cite{RN451} reported that both surface and edge radiation losses scale as $O(L^{-2})$, due to the finite size effect.
-While this result offers valuable insight, it does not address the edge radiation properly.
+The edge radiation loss has been shown to decrease with increasing device size theoretically and experimentally\cite{RN434}.
+Recent studies\cite{RN451,RN480,RN481,RN455} observed disagreement of the scaling of edge radiation between different models and numerical simulations.
+Specifically, their theoretical model (kSWLE) reported an $O(L^{-2})$ scaling for edge radiation, which is of the same order as the surface radiation.
+While these results offer valuable insight, a more detailed treatment of edge radiation scaling remains to be explored.